chlabrousse/DT_Geography_vs_Income_Carbon_Tax-Public/README.md

 To reproduce the Working Paper:
-- use R for Steps 1 and 2
+- use R for Data files
-- use Matlab for other Steps
+- use Matlab Model files

 Step 1: XXXXX